nmsa/tma-framework-k/development/tma-admin-api/README.md

 ### Input

 - *filter* -> String type.
 Optional parameter.
-When defined, returned descriptions must match it on their ids or names;
+When defined, returned descriptions must match it on their ids or names.

 ### Success 200